msys2/msys2.github.io/docs/docs/who-is-using-msys2.md

 * [UrusStudio Installer](https://github.com/UrusTeam/urusstudio_installer) uses MSYS2 for building and running Urus Studio IDE and URUS System.
 * [KeePassXC](https://github.com/keepassxreboot/keepassxc) uses MSYS2 for building and running KeePassXC password manager.
 * [Gaphor](https://gaphor.org) uses MSYS2 for its Windows releases and for CI
+* [OpenModelica](https://openmodelica.org/) uses MSYS2 for building the OpenModelica tools and compiling the generated simulation code on Windows.

 *Feel free to add your project to this list!*